GiorgioMorales/giorgiomorales.github.io/_posts/2020-10-19-Layer-wise-Relevance-Propagation-in-Pytorch.md

 $$R_j = a_j [\nabla\sum_k z_k(a) \cdot s_k]_{j},$$

-Thus, we start propagating the relevance of the last layer as follows:
+Thus, we start propagating the relevance of the last layer:

 {% highlight python %}
     # LRP_individual function continuation...